ABM4ALL/Melodie/docs/source/tutorial.rst

            self.young_percentage: float = 0.0
            self.infection_prob: float = 0.0

-Finally, as introduced in the :ref:`Introduction:Modelling Manager` section and shown below, the ``CovidScenario`` and ``CovidDataLoader`` class variables are used to construct the ``simulator``.
+Finally, as introduced in the :ref:`Modelling Manager` section and shown below, the ``CovidScenario`` and ``CovidDataLoader`` class variables are used to construct the ``simulator``.
 So, **Melodie** will initialize all the scenarios defined in ``simulator_scenarios`` dataframe automatically.
 Then, the model will be run with these scenarios one by one.